Making your option choices in school? Get inspired and pick the future you want

 Product designer

-Create the look and feel of items that people use every day.
+You’d create the look and feel of items that people use every day.
+Could you make the next big, sustainable product?

 About the job